-Anyone in charge of accounts payable for a company that completes a lot of international B2B transactions knows full well this isn’t always the smoothest process.
+Anyone in charge of accounts payable for a company that completes a lot of international payments knows full well this isn’t always the smoothest process.
 With the rise of globalization, cross-border payments are becoming the norm, yet the technology needed to make these transactions as efficient as possible is only now just starting to catch up to demand.

 As companies transition from paper checks to electronic forms of payment, they are seeking to define the best way to work with international vendors and make the necessary cross-border payments.
 To this end, cross-border payments have a distinct advantage in some respects: The actual movement of money across borders is relatively simple and direct, with most payments made via wire.
 This means funds are transacted in virtually real-time, giving businesses access to the funds sent and received almost instantaneously.